getyourguide/auto-pr/README.md

 ```

 This will perform the changes to a branch on the locally cloned repository and push the branch upstream with the information you provided within `config.yaml`.

+### Close

+Closes all open pull requests that have been created.

+### Reopen

+Reopens all non-merged pull requests that were closed.

+### Restart

+Reset the done state in the database to enable updating already processed repositories again.

 ## Security